How to Choose a Postbaccalaureate or Special Masters Program (SMP)

 Online, Hybrid, or On-Campus Courses

 Many postbac programs can flexibly expand their class cohorts while giving students a chance to build their credentials at home through online-delivered courses (Geisinger School of Graduate Education, University of New England, University of North Texas Health Science Center, University of Northern Colorado, University of South Florida).
 While most schools eschew online coursework, receiving postbac credentials from online coursework does not seem to put applicants at a disadvantage.
-That said, anecdotal evidence suggests that postbac students who are more “traditional” or from underrepresented/marginalized communities are much better served in an in-person learning environment.
+That said, anecdotal evidence suggests that postbac students who are more “traditional” or from under-resourced communities are much better served in an in-person learning environment.

 Additional Academic Scholarship Opportunities